Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Do wash mitts cause swirl marks?

 A good mitt used correctly does not — swirls come from grit being dragged across paint.
-A plush chenille mitt actually helps prevent them by pulling grit deep into its fibres and away from the surface.
+A plush chenille mitt actually helps prevent them by pulling grit deep into its fibers and away from the surface.
 You still need the two-bucket method to rinse that grit out of the mitt, and you should retire a mitt that has been dropped on the ground.

 How often should you replace a wash mitt?